Ask Us About Palforzia – A Peanut Allergy Treatment!

 Does Benadryl help with peanut allergies?

-Yes, Benadryl can help relieve peanut allergy symptoms associated with a mild reaction to peanuts.
+Yes, Benadryl for peanut allergies can help relieve symptoms associated with a mild reaction to peanuts.
 These symptoms include mild stomach discomfort, sneezing, itchiness of the mouth or nose, or a mild rash.
 However, Benadryl will not help with a severe allergic reaction such as anaphylaxis.

 Palforzia Peanut Allergy Treatment in New Orleans